BritishGeologicalSurvey/etlhelper/docs/index.rst

 create a base insert query that can be extended with clauses such as ``ON CONFLICT DO NOTHING``.

+NOTE: the ``load`` function uses the first row of data to generate the list of column for the insert query.
+If later items in the data contain extra columns, those columns will not be inserted and no error will be raised.

 As ``generate_insert_query`` creates SQL statements from user-provided input, it checks the table and column names to ensure that they only contain valid characters.